nonplayer/hammercrawl/Core_Rules.md

 ## THE TOOLS OF HAMMERCRAWL!

 This method focuses entirely on spontaneous, random play, and as such you're going to need a buttload of Random Generator tools.
-A good number of these are linked [in the Readme file](./README.md) and the system-specific sub-files.
+A good number of these are linked also [the Readme file](./README.md) and the system-specific sub-files.

 ### The Dungeon Generators